10 critical dehydration signs & prevention tips

 10. White tongue

 What to do: While a white tongue is generally harmless, it can be an underlying sign that you’re dehydrated.
 Drink plenty of water and brush your tongue gently with a toothbrush.
-If it doesn’t go away in a few weeks, it’s a good idea to call a healthcare provider.
+If it doesn’t go away in a few weeks, call a healthcare provider.

 Causes of dehydration